jklinges14/ML-and-Python-Data-Science-/README.md

 Here's a complementary way to practice: do practice studies.

-Ask a question.
-Start your own study.
-The "most important thing in data science is the question" (Dr. Jeff T. Leek).
-So start with a question.
-Then, find real data.
-Analyze it.
-Then ...
-Communicate results.
-When you have a novel finding, reach out for peer review.
-Fix issues.
-Learn.
-Share what you learn.
-And repeat.
-Re-phrasing this, it fits with the scientific method: formulate a question (or problem statement), create a hypothesis, gather data, analyze the data, and communicate results.
-(You should watch this video about the scientific method in data science, and/or read this article.)

-How can you come up with interesting questions?
-Here's one way.
-Every Sunday, browse datasets and write down some questions.
-Also, sign up for Data is Plural, a newsletter of interesting datasets; look at these, datasets, and write down questions.
-Stay curious.
-When a question inspires you, start a study.

-This advice, to do practice studies and learn from peer review, is based on a conversation with Dr. Randal S. Olson.
-Here's more advice from Olson, quoted with permission:

 I think the best advice is to tell people to always present their methods clearly and to avoid over-interpreting their results.
 Part of being an expert is knowing that there's rarely a clear answer, especially when you're working with real data.

 As you repeat this process, your practice studies will become more scientific, interesting, and focused.
 The most important part of this process is peer review.